 - Any pet application or pet rent fees required

-Also, be transparent about your pet-related fees like deposits, monthly pet rent, and application fees so applicants know the costs upfront.
+Also, be transparent about your pet-related fees like deposits, monthly pet rent, and application fees of rental property so applicants know the costs upfront.

 2).
 Use a Rental Application Requiring Pet Information: Have all applicants complete a detailed pet section when submitting their rental application, requesting information such as: